Inclusive Images: The Art of Crafting Meaningful Alternative Text

 -

-Adding a reference in the alternative text
+Adding a reference in the alternative text.

-<imgsrc="grafik-tbc.png"alt="A bar chart showing the number of TB cases in Indonesia by age and gender.
-Full explanation is under the heading Distribution of TB Cases in Indonesia."/>...<section><h3>Distribution of TB Cases in Indonesia</h3><p>A grouped bar chart showing the distribution of TB cases in Indonesia by age group and gender.
+<imgsrc="tbc-chart.png"alt="Bar chart showing the number of TB cases in Indonesia by age and gender.
+Detailed explanation is under the heading Distribution of TB Cases in Indonesia."/>...<section><h3>Distribution of TB Cases in Indonesia</h3><p>Grouped bar chart showing the distribution of TB cases in Indonesia by age group and gender.
 There are two bars for each age group: one for males and one for females.
-The highest number of TB cases for males is in the 45–54 age group, about 9,500 cases.
-For females, the peak is in the 15–24 and 25–34 age groups, each with about 8,000 to 8,500 cases.
-In general, males have a higher number of TB cases than females in almost all age groups.</p></section>... -
+The highest number of TB cases for males is in the 45–54 year age group, around 9,500 cases.
+For females, the peak is in the 15–24 and 25–34 year age groups, each around 8,000 to 8,500 cases.
+Generally, males have a higher number of TB cases than females in almost all age groups.</p></section>... -

 Using